London Passes: the passes to London

 Economically it already pays off from the visit of the second attraction.

-Let's do a quick simulation, in the case of a 5-attraction Explorer Pass.
+To better understand the achievable savings, let's do a quick simulation, considering the case of a 5-attraction Explorer Pass.

-You save less compared to the London Pass, but that is normal because we see fewer attractions.
+You save less in absolute value than the London Pass, but that is normal because we see fewer attractions.
 The golden rule in passes is: the more you visit, the more you save.

-But saving £65 on 5 attractions means seeing 2 attractions for free.
+But saving £70 on 5 attractions basically means seeing 2 attractions for free.

 As a type of pass, however, it has characteristics that make it attractive in the following cases: